BreitmanLab/breitman-lab.github.io/courses/index.md

 **Description:** Presentation, discussion, and analysis of recently published research in systematic biology; independent library research required.

+**Overview:** Systematics is the subfield of evolutionary biology concerned most broadly with the origins and classification of biodiversity (biological diversity).
+Systematic biologists (also 'systematists') focus on a number of challenging philosophical and practical issues, including the nature of species; discovering and practically delimiting species; describing species; inferring the relationships of genes, populations, species, and higher taxa; and understanding the evolution of different characteristics of taxa (traits, distributions, and interactions).

+BY 577 Graduate Seminar in Systematics serves to introduce JSU graduate students to the presentation, discussion, and analysis of recently published research in systematic biology.
+Each week, students will take turns presenting primary research articles and review papers.
+Therefore, independent library research, reading, and preparation of student-led presentations and discussions is required.
+My personal goals for each of you in this class include for you to develop a deeper understanding of the why and how of phylogenetics; to become more adept at actively and creatively thinking and communicating about systematics; and for you to be inspired to apply methods of systematics to research questions that you are interested in.

 # Bagley Lab Courses